 - The Syncom 1 was the first satellite to try to achieve a geosynchronous orbit.
-Which means that its movement matched the rotation of the earth.
-But it hit a snag and wasn’t able to.
+This means that its movement matched the rotation of the earth.
+But it hit a snag and wasn’t able to achieve GSO.
 Syncom 2, launched a few months later in 1963, was the first satellite to achieve a geosynchronous orbit.
 This was the closest a satellite came to making a spot in the scarce geostationary orbit.
-Syncom 3 finally reached the geostationary orbit in 1964 and became the first satellite to do so.
+Eventually, the third time was worth the charm as Syncom 3 finally reached the geostationary orbit in 1964 and became the first satellite to do so.

 - Intelsat 1 became another major satellite to be launched into orbit.
 Previously known as Early Bird, the satellite was built by the Boeing Satellite Systems for COMSAT.
 It was launched in 1965.
 It was the first commercial geostationary communications satellite.
 Intelsat 1 could carry 240 telephone lines.
 That was a lot in that period.
 Commercial consumers paid $4200 per month for a two-way telephone line.
 The satellite was also capable of transmitting one television signal.